davenkin/andy-springboot-sample/ADRs/007_object_implementation_patterns.md

 ### CommandService

 - CommandService serves as the facade for the domain model
-- Every public method in CommandService should represent a use case, and should be annotated with `@Transactional`
+- Every public method in CommandService should represent a use case, and should be annotated with `@Transactional` if it writes to database
-- Methods in CommandService usually accepts a request Command class as parameter, as well as a `Principal`
+- Methods in CommandService usually accepts a Command object as parameter, as well as a `Principal` object
 - CommandService should not contain business logic
 - CommandService returns the Aggregate Root's ID for creating objects, and return `void` for updating or deleting Aggregate Roots
-- Please follow [requst process flow](./006_request_process_flow.md) on how to implement CommandServices

 Example [EquipmentCommandService](../src/test/java/deviceet/sample/equipment/command/EquipmentCommandService.java):